-Based on information, belief, and a review of CalGEM's records, Operator is the current operator of the Well.
-Operator's failure to provide timely written notification verifying whether there have been any changes to its right to operate the Well by July 1, 2023, constitutes a single violation of PRC section 3202, subdivision (c).
+Based on information, belief, and a review of CalGEM's records, Operator is the current operator of the Wells.
+Operator's failure to provide timely written notification verifying whether there have been any changes to its right to operate each of the Wells by July 1, 2023, constitutes a single violation of PRC section 3202, subdivision (c).